bastien-payfit/lars-fix/README.md

 ```

 We find that on all LARs that already have an owner (there are 34 135 of them), the LAR owner name matches the owner we found in account history in only 32 389 cases (that's still more than 90% - fair enough).

-Recovering owner names thanks to the account history was never anything more than a hypothesis (that needed validation).
-Let's assume that the 90% success rate on LARs that already have an owner is enough to validate this hypothesis.
-Let's now pretend to carry on and try to to recover LARs **missing owner names**.

 To do that, we'd run this query 👇 (You'll notice that 72 LARs have been excluded in the long list at the end of the query - check [this message](https://payfit.slack.com/archives/C019JGWPHSR/p1619018500009500) on Slack if that makes no sense)
 ```sql